mapprotocol/docs/validator/vote.md

-## How To Vote
+# How To Vote

-## Introduce
+## Introduction

-We can use our validator account to vote for ourselves, or we can let other validators or voters vote for ourselves.
+You can use your validator account to vote for yourself, or let other validators or voters vote for you.
-Below we will demonstrate voting for ourselves using our own validator account, as this is the easiest.
+Below we demonstrate voting for yourself using your own validator account, as this is the easiest approach.

-The number of votes, and the number of MAP you pledge are 1 to 1
+The number of votes corresponds 1:1 with the number of MAP you pledge.

-Before voting, you must first become a validator，If you are not a validator， please to see [this](/run/HowToBecomeANewValidator.md).
+Before voting, you must first become a validator.
+If you are not a validator, please see [Become a Validator](./become-validator.md).

-### Step 1: createAccount
+## Step 1: Create Account

 If you have done this step before, please skip it.

-In this step, you need to transfer your identification information to the corresponding management contract,which will manage your account, keys, and metadata.
+In this step, you need to transfer your identification information to the corresponding management contract, which will manage your account, keys, and metadata.

-The purpose of this step is keep your locked `MAP` more secure by authorizing alternative keys to be used for signing attestations、voting、validating.
+The purpose of this step is to keep your locked `MAP` more secure by authorizing alternative keys to be used for signing attestations, voting, and validating.
 By doing so, you can continue to participate in the protocol while keeping the key with access to your locked `MAP` in storage.

-You need `createAccount` command to perform the above operations,more detail about `createAccount` command please to see [this](/develop/map-relay-chain/marker/AboutCommon.md#createAccount).
+You need `createAccount` command to perform the above operations.
+For more details about `createAccount` command please see [Marker Common Commands](./marker/common.md#createaccount).

-For example
+Example:
 ```shell
 ./marker createAccount --rpcaddr http://127.0.0.1:7445 --name "validator" --keystore ./UTC--2022-07-01T04-02-22.985282926Z--078f684c7d3bf78bdbe8bef93e56998442dc8099